 Certain weapons are banned no matter what:

-- Anything which is illegal in the City of Burlingame, San Mateo County, State of California, or the United States in general.
+- Anything which is illegal in the City or County of San Mateo , State of California, or the United States in general.

 - Any object that can be considered a real weapon.
 This includes, but is not limited to: Live steel or any object heavy enough to be considered dangerous.
 Some objects such as bats, whips, batons etc. may be allowed at the discretion of the Head of Bobbies or one of the Bobbie seconds.